raquo/Laminar/README.md

 **Escape hatch:** instead of using Laminar's `preventDefault` option/method, call `ev.preventDefault()` manually _after_ the event was passed to the event bus.

 **Watch out:** If you are reading the `checked` property of the checkbox in an affected stream, it will contain the original, unchanged value.
 This behaviour could be surprising  if you don't know about this stream being async, but do know about the native DOM behaviour of temporarily updating this value and then resetting it back.
 This is deemed a smaller problem than the original issue because it's easier to debug, and better matches the commonly-expected semantics of `preventDefault`.

+### FAQ

+#### Why XStream.js instead of Monix / Scala.rx / etc.?

+I chose XStream.s because it was designed specifically for Cycle.js, a use case very similar to Laminar.
+XStream's main strengths are:

+* Conceptually simple.
+XStream streams are synchronous, "hot" / multicast (executed only once per event, not once per event per listener).
+There are no schedulers, execution contexts, backpressure strategies / etc because those are irrelevant in Javascript.
+It is very beginner-friendly.

+* Small download size.
+XStream is less than 40KB in production.
+For comparison, as far as I can tell Monix is around 200KB, which is significantly more.
+Not just because of the download latency, but because all that code needs to be unzipped, parsed and loaded into memory.
+Especially on mobile devices that's a big problem.

+That said, XStream is not perfect in a number of ways, and we are looking for a better solution.
+See [issue #5](https://github.com/raquo/laminar/issues/5) for ongoing discussion.

 ## My Related Projects